Lambert W random variables and their applications in loss modelling: Lambert Random Variables

-is noncentral, nonscaled Lambert $W \times F_{U}$ random variable with skewness parameter $\gamma$. \end{definition} The skewness parameter $\gamma$ can take any value on the real line, but as the exponential function is always positive, the transformation \eqref{eq:LambertW-ncns} preserves sign.
-If $\gamma=0$, then $Y=U$.
-The effect of transformation on the shape of the distribution depends on the original variable $U$.
-If $U$ has both positive and negative values, then positive $\gamma$ folds back the tail with negative values at point $-\frac{1}{\gamma}$, thus relocating part of negative $U$ values, and on the positive side moves values further away, making the right tail heavier.
+The skewness parameter $\gamma$ can take any value on the real line; however,~as the exponential function is always positive, the~transformation \eqref{eq:LambertW-ncns} preserves the sign.
+Thus, if~$\gamma=0$, then $Y=U$.
+The~effect of the transformation on the shape of the distribution depends on the original variable $U$.
+If $U$ has both positive and negative values, then positive $\gamma$ folds back the tail with negative values at a point $-\frac{1}{\gamma}$, relocating part of negative $U$ values, while~on the positive side the values move further away, making the right tail heavier.
 Negative $\gamma$ acts the other way around.
-Note also that for a skewed $U$, the Lambert $W$ transform can produce a more symmetric random variable.
+Note that for a skewed $U$, the~Lambert $W$ transform can produce a more symmetric random~variable.

-The transformation given with \eqref{eq:LambertW-ncns} is not scale or location invariant.
-To keep these properties, we must include the transformed variable's location and scale parameters in the definition.
+The transformation in \eqref{eq:LambertW-ncns} is not scale- or location-invariant.
+In order to~keep these properties, {which are needed, for~example, to~construct the Lambert $W$ normal random variables}, it is necessary to include the transformed variable's location and scale parameters in the definition.
+For more details about the location-scale family of distributions, refer to~\mbox{\citep{casella2002}~(pp.~116--121).}